cedric-scheerlinck/3d-printing/README.md

 Obviously depends on the material.
  - *Printing temperature [C]:* Quick calibration - set to the lowest temperature that you can manually push filmanet through easily.
 Better calibration - print a [temperature tower](https://www.thingiverse.com/thing:2729076).
  - *Flow [%]:* Worth [calibrating](https://3dprintbeginner.com/artillery-sidewinder-x1-calibration-guide).
 Important: in practice [print speed](#speed), [line width](#line-width)/[layer height](#layer-height) impacts flow (typically higher speed -> lower effective flow), therefore (re-)calibrate using desired print speed, line width and height.
 Recommendation: **100%**.
+ - *Initial Layer Flow [%]:* Higher initial layer flow can improve bed adhesion by pushing more material into the bed.
+Recommendation: 10% more e.g. **110%**.
 #### PLA+
  - *Printing temperature:* **205C**.
  - *Build plate (bed) temperature [C]:* Too high and the part can warp due to temperature difference of cooler layers and hot bed.
 Too low and first layer may not adhere well to bed.
 Recommendation: **60C**.